Accident at Work advice & information from a solicitor in Cork*

 How to claim compensation for Accidents at Work*

 Since 2004 under Irish law for the vast majority of Accident Injuries also known as personal injuries you must first apply to the Personal Injuries Assessment Board for assessment of the value of your injuries based on the nature of the injury, the length of time that you have suffered injury to date and the length of time that you are likely to suffer from the injury or injuries into the future.
 A legal application must be made to the Personal Injuries Assessment Board within two years of the date of the accident.
 Johnson & Co, Solicitors, Cork are very experienced at making the application on your behalf and advising you through the legal process.

 Johnson & Co, Solicitors, Cork are very experienced in successfully handling many sorts for Accident at Work claims.
 At Johnson & Co, Solicitors, Cork we are able to offer for Accident Injury Legal Advice and representation in respect of a claim for an Accident at Work.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement

-Book a telephone or face-to-face consultation with an experienced solicitor.
+Book a face-to-face consultation with an experienced solicitor.